erkaiyublog/erkaiyublog.github.io/_posts/2025-06-25-distillation-of-linux-kernel-doc.md

 ```

 #[Open Firmware and Devicetree 🔗](https://www.kernel.org/doc/html/v6.11/devicetree/index.html#open-firmware-and-devicetree)
 **Devicetree (DT)** is a data structure and language for describing hardware.
 Structurally, the DT is **a tree**, or acyclic graph with named nodes, and nodes may have an arbitrary number of named properties encapsulating arbitrary data.
+An OS uses the DT to discover the topology of the hardware **at runtime**, and thereby supports a majority of available hardware without hard coded information.

 It's worth noting that the kernel will use data in the DT to **identify the specific machine** it is running on.

+Devicetree is passed to the kernel at boot time as a binary blob called the **Device Tree Binary (dtb)**, which represents a **flattened** device tree (FDT).
+During early kernel initialization, the function ```unflatten_device_tree()``` is called to unflatten the DT, converting the DT blob into an internal, more efficient runtime structure.

+To apply dynamic changes to the DT at runtime, the **device tree changesets** mechanism can be used internally.
+From the user's perspective, a **device tree overlay (.dtbo)** binary blob is needed when requesting an update to the live DT.